Meditation is to the mind what aerobic exercise is to the body.

 My Journey with Meditation

-My own journey with meditation began over twenty years ago with the sudden onset of a debilitating illness brought on by work stress.
+My own journey with meditation began over twenty-five years ago with the sudden onset of a debilitating illness brought on by work stress.
 After two years of searching for relief I was introduced to chi kung Master Shaun Cheng.
 As a former nurse and midwife I was sceptical.
-This scepticism soon dissolved after a few session with Master Cheng as I started to feel really well.
+This scepticism soon dissolved after a few session with Master Cheng.
+I started to feel really well.

 I joined Master Cheng’s weekly meditation class and have been practicing chi kung daily ever since.
 This daily meditation practice has transformed my life in many ways, not only for the physical benefits, but for the balance, openness and connectedness it has brought into my life.